Fire Pattern Certification

 INSTRUCTOR(S): Steven Chasteen

-Identify with Public Agency Training to receive discounted room rate
+Identify with Jacksonville Fire & Emergency Service Training (JFE) to receive discounted rate

 COURSE REGISTRATION FEE: $325.00 Includes all training materials, and a Certificate of Completion.